|◄ JANUARY ►|

-Jan 24: German-born physicist Klaus Fuchs, an émigré to the U.K. who worked for Britain’s and America’s nuclear research programs, confesses to MI5 that since 1943 he had spied on behalf of the Soviet Union.
+Jan 24: German-born physicist Klaus Fuchs, an émigré to the U.K. who worked for British and American nuclear research programs, confesses to MI5 that since 1943 he had spied on behalf of the Soviet Union.
 While stationed at Los Alamos during World War II, he had given the Soviets precise information, including blueprints, of the atomic bomb dropped on Nagasaki, Japan.
 Especially worrying for the U.S. and U.K., he reveals that he had also passed along much of what American scientists had postulated about a theoretical hydrogen bomb.
 Fuchs’s confession, which will not be publicly announced until February 3, identifies American lab chemist Harry Gold as his courier to the U.S.S.R.
 Gold, in turn, will implicate Julius and Ethel Rosenberg.

 Jan 25: Six month-long contract negotiations between the United Auto Workers and Chrysler break down over pension benefits, leading 85,000 auto workers to walk off the job.
 Another 23,000 workers are idle at Briggs Manufacturing, which makes bodies for Chrysler.
 The strike will last until May.

 Jan 28: The French National Assembly votes 401-193 to approve limited self-government for the State of Vietnam within the French Union.
 The extent of the state’s sovereignty is limited, with France retaining control of foreign policy and all military affairs.
 The Assembly names former emperor Bao Dai as head of state for Vietnam rather than as a monarch.
-The State of Vietnam’s control is mainly to the South, while the Soviet-backed Democratic Republic of Vietnam (DRV) controls much of the the North, the central coastal areas, the far south and areas near Saigon.
+The State of Vietnam’s control is mainly in the South, while the Soviet-backed Democratic Republic of Vietnam (DRV) controls much of the the North, the central coastal areas, the far south and areas near Saigon.
 Saigon is reaffirmed as Vietnam’s capital, but Bao Dai maintains his headquarters in Phanrang due to Viet Minh activities near Saigon.
 Ho Chi Min, who heads the DRV and the Viet Minh resistance movement, mocks the State of Vietnam’s quasi-independent status.
 He says his movement is fighting for “real independence, not Bao Dai independence.”

-Jan 30:The United Mine Workers’ wildcat strike against steel company-owned coal operators continues to spread despite instructions from top union officials.
-When top UMW officials send a sharply-worded order to return to work to a 900-man local in Rosedale, Pennsylvania, the miners respond by not only staying off the job, but by picketing other mines in central Pennsylvania.
+Jan 30:The United Mine Workers’ wildcat strike against steel company-owned coal operators continues to spread despite instructions from union officials.
+When top UMW leaders send a sharply-worded order to return to work to a 900-man local in Rosedale, Pennsylvania, the miners respond by not only staying off the job, but by picketing other mines in central Pennsylvania.
 That local alone is credited with adding 10,000 area miners to the strike ranks.
 An estimated 100,000 miners are now off the job.
 Meanwhile, the Baltimore and Ohio Railroad announced that it will have to lay off 3,800 shop workers due to cutbacks in routes served by coal-powered trains.

 Jan 31: President Truman orders the development of the hydrogen bomb.
-The White House releases a statement from the President: “It is part of my responsibility as Commander in Chief of the armed forces to see to it that our country is able to defend itself against any possible aggressor.
+A White House statement from the President reads: “It is part of my responsibility as Commander in Chief of the armed forces to see to it that our country is able to defend itself against any possible aggressor.
 Accordingly, I have directed the Atomic Energy Commission to continue its work on all forms of atomic weapons, including the so-called hydrogen or super-bomb.
 Like all other work in the field of atomic weapons, it is being and will be carried forward on a basis consistent with the over-all objectives of our program for peace and security.”
 He directs the AEC to press forward with the H-bomb’s development “until a satisfactory plan for international control of atomic energy is achieved.”
 The announcement follows more than a month of growing political pressure from both parties Truman’s order is widely praised as a step to keep ahead of the Soviets following their successful atomic bomb detonation in September.
 It is also likely that pressure on Truman intensified following the arrest one week earlier in Britain of atomic physicist Klaus Fuchs for espionage, even though Fuchs’s arrest won’t be made public until February 3.

 Jan 31: Republican opposition to extending $60 million (about $645 million today) in economic aid to South Korea falls away with a new bill linking that aid to continued assistance for the Chinese Nationalist government in Taiwan.